- Purchase the complete Expat Arrivals Seattle Guide (PDF)

 Chihuly Garden and Glass

 Located at Seattle Center, Chihuly Garden and Glass displays the work of glass artist Dale Chihuly.
 The exhibition has eight galleries indoors in addition to a beautiful outdoor garden and magnificent glasshouse.
-Apart from offering guided tours, the centre also hosts a number of fitness classes in the glasshouse itself, including yoga and taichi.
+Apart from offering guided tours, the centre also hosts a number of fitness classes in the glasshouse itself, including yoga and tai chi.

 The Museum of Pop Culture

 Unique to Seattle, this museum houses some of the world’s most legendary pop culture artefacts.
 From horror films to music icons to comic books, there's an exhibition for everyone.
-Sci-fi lovers in particular will find a treasure trove of attractions here, from the Science Fiction and Fantasy Hall of Fame to the dedicated Science Fiction museum.
+Sci-fi lovers in particular will find a treasure trove of attractions here, from the Science Fiction and Fantasy Hall of Fame to the dedicated science-fiction museum.

 National Nordic Museum

-One of the few museums in the United States to honour the legacy of immigrants from the Nordic countries, the National Nordic Museum shares the cultures of Denmark, Norway, Finland, Iceland and Sweden.
+One of the few museums in the United States to honour the legacy of immigrants from the Nordic countries, the National Nordic Museum explores the cultures of Denmark, Norway, Finland, Iceland and Sweden.
 There's more to the museum than its fascinating exhibits, though – it also offers classes such as Nordic wood-crafting, cooking and language lessons.